afshar111/GBC/README.md

 5. vulnerability scanner on given IP

 6. display running services on a given host

-Please give me any feedback, recommendation, or suggestion that you have sending email to:: afshar11@yahoo.com
+Please give me any feedback, recommendation, or suggestion that you have.